Levyya/ComplexQNN/README.md

 # ComplexQNN

-The ComplexQNN is a complex-valued quantum-inspired neural network for NLP downstreaming tasks.
+The ComplexQNN is a quantum-inspired complex-valued neural network for NLP tasks.

 **Dependencies**